Sprinkles and Sprouts

 It is a little bit firey from the black pepper, but it is a Chinese warmth rather than a blow your heat off spice.

-I haven't seen this on takeout menus in Australia or the US, which is just sad 🙁 (Try it guys you'll love it!)
+I haven't seen this on takeout menus in Australia or the US, which is just sad 😟 but it is worth making at home!
+It is delicious and so easy to make.

 Overhead view showing grey bowl of stir fry with rice in a smaller black bowl